One of the things I’m asked often by my students is “What books do you recommend about writing?”

 This is a great book for anyone hoping to increase productivity as a writer.
 I listened to this book on audio last summer during my daily exercise, and ended up not only enlightened but also inspired to try many of her ideas.

 This book is not exclusively for writers, but it has so much to offer.
 It’s really for any creatives looking to bolster or improve their process, their business, and their art.
 And it’s full of awesome quotes and some pretty amusing images.

 Once you’ve gotten a good grasp of story structure (check out options 2 & 3 above if you need help with that!), this book is an incredible way to turn all that on its head and see it from a new angle.
 If you’ve ever wondered whether a story has to be written in order, or like experimenting with how you approach a story, or just want to understand story structure more deeply, this is the book for you.

 I almost forgot this one, and then gasped in horror at my oversight.
 This screenwriting book completely revolutionized my own approach to outlining my stories.
 Yes, it’s for screenwriters, but it works for novels, too!
+(There’s also a newer version specifically for that, as well!)
 We used it in the collaborative novel-writing class I teach, and it worked wonders for helping build out the story among ideas and input from 8 different student writers.
 They actually chose Blake Snyder’s Beat Sheet method out of several different options I presented them, and it worked wonderfully!

 These are my all-time favorites (so far) of writing books I’ve read in the past few years.
 They are all available in e-book on Amazon (and maybe elsewhere!) and some of them are also available in print.
 Some of these books I’m still reading (or re-reading!), but I’m far enough in to know they’re all great books for writers.
 I also have some others on my list to read soon, so I’m sure I’ll have more to add in the future!